ParaStation/psmpi/README.md

-psc        : Pathscale compiler (pathcc) cellgcc    : ppu-gcc cellxlc    : ppuxlc cuda       : With CUDA support
+psc        : Pathscale compiler (pathcc) cellgcc    : ppu-gcc cellxlc    : ppuxlc

-devel      : With error checking and debug info (gcc) cuda-devel : Same as 'devel' but with CUDA support user       : No predefined options ch3        : original mpich ch3 device (no parastation)
+devel      : With error checking and debug info (gcc) user       : No predefined options ch3        : original mpich ch3 device (no parastation)
 ```